 Motorcyclists are subjected to the same traffic laws as regular passenger cars, with very few exceptions.
-While some motorcyclists might drive between two separate lanes of traffic, known as motorcycle lane splitting, this practice is illegal.
+While some motorcyclists might drive between two separate lanes of traffic, known as motorcycle lane splitting, our Washington motorcycle accident lawyer explains this practice is illegal.
 Some hope to change the law to allow it, though others claim the practice can be very dangerous.

 What is motorcycle lane splitting?

 Lane splitting occurs when a single, two-wheeled vehicle such as a motorcycle drives between two lanes of traffic.
 In the United States, lane splitting has only been legalized in California for motorcyclists.
 In Washington, some have created petitions and advocated for allowing the practice throughout the state, arguing that it can help relieve traffic congestion.
 Others argue that it can be dangerous for the motorcyclist and may lead to motorcycle accidents.